 Respect time set aside for your appointments with providers and give as much notice as possible when an appointment must be rescheduled or cancelled;

 Understand that emergencies arise for your providers and that your appointments may be unavoidably delayed as a result;

 Follow the instructions and guidelines given by your providers;

-Show your ID card and pay your visit fees to the provider at the time the service is rendered;
+Show your Member card and pay your visit fees to the provider at the time the service is rendered;

 Become informed about our policies and procedures, as well as the office policies and procedures of your providers, so that you can make the best use of the services that are available under your contract;

 Abide by the conditions set forth in your contract.

 Before you begin treatment, it is important for you to understand your mental health and chemical dependency benefits.
 We hope that by understanding these benefits, you or a family member will be able to take the first step toward seeking treatment.

 The intent of this brochure is to provide you with a general understanding of benefits and definitions.
 Coverage of both mental health and chemical dependency treatment is for medically necessary care.
 Our goal is to help you to get the treatment you need at a cost you can afford.

 For specific details about your benefits, you should check your program information and/or contact Customer Service.
 The telephone number for your Customer Service department is located on your member card.